 Here are the new deck boards for the bridge.
 These boards consumed a large amount of time as each board was notched to fit a specific location on the bridge.

-Finally on installation day, the crane arrived
+Finally on installation day, the crane arrived.

 They placed the car on the ground upside down.
 Then they lifted it on one side and flipped it over.
 Here is the final moment as they put it into place.

-Here we are on the now installed railcar.
+Here we are on the newly-installed railcar.